jaydoncastro/Flap-Bird/README.md

 # Flap-Bird
 you get 1 point which is added to your score everytime you jump

-random jump effects occur, meaning everytime you jump you go a random distance and direction
+random jump effects occur, meaning everytime sometimes when you jump you go a random distance and direction

 try to stay alive!